-- 1. Health Sciences Information Session Attendance Verification.
-See Health Sciences Information Session information at www.suscc.edu. - 2. unconditional admission to the College. - 3.
-2.0 cumulative grade point average (GPA) calculated on previous coursework and clear academic status at Southern Union. - 4. official transcripts from all postsecondary institutions attended. - 5. eligibility for English 101 and Math 100 and satisfaction of the College reading requirement. - 6. application for the Nurse Assistant/Home Health Aide Program. - 7. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 8. ability to meet all health/clinical requirements as stated in current Nurse Assistant/Home Health Aide Student Handbook.
+- 1. unconditional admission to the College. - 2.
+2.0 cumulative grade point average (GPA) calculated on previous coursework and clear academic status at Southern Union. - 3. official transcripts from all postsecondary institutions attended. - 4. eligibility for English 101 and Math 100 and satisfaction of the College reading requirement. - 5. application for the Nurse Assistant/Home Health Aide Program. - ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 7. ability to meet all health/ clinical requirements as stated in current Nurse Assistant/Home Health Aide Student Handbook.